-Briarpatch magazine (est. 1973) has an open reading period to review stories and essays for the Jan./Feb.
-2018 issue.
+Briarpatch magazine (est. 1973) has an open reading period to review stories and essays for the March/April 2018 issue.
 The bimonthly magazine covers politics and culture with a grassroots, social movement emphasis.
 Led by Editor Andrew Loewen, the staff is seeking feature stories, intriguing essays, inquisitive reporting, witty commentary, and photo-driven essays embedded in an anti-capitalist and anti-plutocrat viewpoint.
 The forthcoming issue is unthemed.

 Freelance writers are welcome to submit: